Share a toast on a cold day with this warm pomegranate punch - made with pomegranate juice, wine and rum, it'll warm you from within!

 I've been thinking about sharing a drink recipe for a while now, and I knew that as it was getting colder I wanted to share another warm cocktail, like the warm spiced cranberry cocktail I made last year.
 I know it's kind of obvious that warm drinks warm you on a warm day, but a warm cocktail does that even more so.

 I suspect there are many people would happily toast the end of the week/start of the weekend or those who served given the fact it's Veterans Day/Remembrance Day today.
 Whatever your reason, if it's getting colder where you are, as it is here, this warm pomegranate punch is a great choice.
 It's incredibly easy to make, and great whether you are serving one or many.

 This warm pomegranate punch is simply pomegranate juice, red wine, rum and a little sugar.
 I've warmed them with a little star anise and cinnamon to give a slight spice, but to be honest, you can live without that if you like.
 The wine and pomegranate alone give a great slightly sweet-sharp flavor.

 Easy to make, with a lovely sweet-sharp flavor, this warm pomegranate punch is the perfect toast for a cold day.
 In fact, I might need another later.

-- ⅓cup/80ml pomegranate juice
+- ⅓ cup pomegranate juice 80ml

-- 1tsp sugar
+- 1 teaspoon sugar

-- ½ cinnamon stick (optional)
+- ½ cinnamon stick optional

-- ½ star anise (optional)
+- ½ star anise optional

-- 1oz/30ml rum (white or as you prefer)
+- 1 oz rum 30ml, white or as you prefer

 - Put the pomegranate juice, wine and sugar in a small pan with the cinnamon and star anise, if using, and warm gently over a medium-low heat.
 Don't let t boil or simmer, just warm gently, infuse a little and dissolve the sugar.